Greek and Latin M.A.

 Requirements for Advancement to Candidacy for the Degree of Master of Arts

-Completion of all requirements listed above for either the thesis or the non-thesis option.
+Completion of all requirements listed above for either the non-thesis or thesis Track.